geraldoramos/ip2data/readme.md

 ```

-Initiate the function passing the ip address
+Initiate the function passing the ip address.
+The result will be an object with informations such as city, latitude, longitude, depending on selected API.

 ```
 ip2data(ip,function(error,result){